BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 enemies, he also gains the Harbinger of Evil special rule.
 Once he has killed 10 or more enemies, he gains the Mighty Hero special rule.*

-*Morgul Arrows â€” The poison that coats these deadly arrows is found in the darkest parts of Minas Morgul.*
+*Morgul Arrows — The poison that coats these deadly arrows is found in the darkest parts of Minas Morgul.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image165.jpeg)*Any model that suffers a Wound from a